wasabi9812/ROS2_HUMBLE_QNX_COMPILER/README.md

 Documentation for QNX ROS2 Humble https://ros2-qnx-documentation.readthedocs.io/en/humble/
 Enviroment https://github.com/qnx/ros2
+!
+Be sure you need to downgrade of your empy(python package)4.2 to 3.3.4 before you start compile ros2 with shell file !

 qnx neutrino 8.0 target for aarch64le  build file(must adjust env and path)